 This is a project I’ve been working on for a long time now, and I proudly present The Ultimate List of Websites for Teens!
 I’ve spent hours researching as many teen websites which include writing websites, teen book review websites, boys to men advice websites, as I could find out there (that I liked).
 Spoiler: there are TONS!
 [Read more…]

 Today’s economy is forcing people to be financially creative in many ways.
 Some people have decided to lower their standard of living by cutting down on eating out, buy purchasing non-name brand items, by limiting shopping sprees and the like.
 Parents can easily adjust financially, but kids are a different story.
 If a child is used to certain types of clothes, toys, and activities, it’s going to be difficult for that child to limit the number of toys, to limit or not have those name brand clothes, or to cut out certain activities that they enjoy.
 Activities are a child’s window to the world; so don’t break that window.
+For instance, a friends children wanted to go to a day out at whale watching california.
 A child’s activities help to keep them active and help build strong minds and bodies.
 There are creative ways to pay for a child’s activities instead of possibly cutting out some.
 Most parents would choose to cut costs on toys and clothes for keeping their child’s activities.
 So how do you keep your child’s activities going on a budget?
 Let’s take a look at what parents can do to fund their child’s activities.
 [Read more…]

 I know what you’re probably thinking after reading the title of this post, “I would NEVER harm my child.”
 Well, not intentionally!
 I know.
 But you must admit you’re not “Perfect Patty” or “Perfect Pete” and neither am I. Please give me a moment, and keep reading – thanks.
 The next time your child tells you he or she is just going to hang out with some friends stop them dead in their tracks.
 Why?
 Because now-a-days just hanging out can be deadly.